Eppa Hunton Jr.: Civic life

-Hunton was long associated with the Medical College of Virginia (MCV).
-When the school was negotiating a merger with the nearby University College of Medicine (UCM) in 1913, he served as counsel to MCV chief Dr. George Ben Johnston.
+Hunton was a leading Richmond society figure during his three decades in that city.
+He was long associated with the Medical College of Virginia (MCV); when the school was negotiating a merger with the nearby University College of Medicine (UCM) in 1913, he served as counsel to MCV chief Dr. George Ben Johnston.
 At the insistence of both Johnston and UCM president Dr. Stuart McGuire, Hunton was one of the first members appointed to the school's new board of visitors by Governor William Hodges Mann.
 He was elected president of the board in 1925 and remained in that position until his death.

 Hunton was also a member of the University of Virginia's board of visitors from 1902 to 1908 and its Alumni Board of Trustees from 1908 until his death.
 In the latter capacity, he was pitted against his former law partner's wife, Mary-Cooke Branch Munford, when he led opposition to the creation of a coordinate college of the university that would admit women.
 He was the president of the Confederate Memorial Association, a precursor to the Virginia Historical Society, and was a member of the Commonwealth Club and the Country Club of Virginia.
 He was a vestryman of St. Paul's Episcopal Church.
+When Ferdinand Foch, the Supreme Allied Commander during World War I, toured the United States in 1921, Hunton served on the committee organizing his November 23 visit to Richmond and was toastmaster at the dinner held in Foch's honor at the Jefferson Hotel.